Zion Evrony: Biography

 Evrony was born in Tehran, Iran.
 Shortly after his birth his family migrated to the recently formed Israeli state, where he lived in a Ma'abarot camp.
 He later studied at the Hebrew University in Jerusalem.
-He holds a Bachelor of Arts in Sociology and Political Science, a Masters in Business Administration and a Ph.D. in International relations.
+He holds a Bachelor of Arts in sociology and political science, a master's in Business Administration, and a Ph.D. in international relations.

-Evrony serves as an Associate Professor in the Center for Jewish Civilization at Georgetown University.
+Evrony serves as an associate professor in the Center for Jewish Civilization at Georgetown University.
 In addition he serves as adjunct professor at the Catholic University of America and Howard University.
 He was previously a visiting lecturer at Tel Aviv University and the Hebrew University of Jerusalem.